-96% of the Company's proved undeveloped reserves and 98% of its probable undeveloped reserves are related to its unconventional resource play Montney and Duvernay properties.
-Paramount's development plans for these properties are focused on the cost efficient and orderly development of the Montney and Duvernay unconventional resource plays over time within the context of available processing and transportation capacity and allocated drilling and development capital.
+All of the Company's proved undeveloped reserves and probable undeveloped reserves are related to its unconventional resource play Montney and Duvernay properties.
+Paramount's development plans for these properties are focused on their cost efficient and orderly development over time within the context of available processing and transportation capacity and allocated drilling and development capital.
 The scheduled timing of the development of the Company's proved undeveloped and probable undeveloped Montney and Duvernay reserves extends past two years due to the extent of the drilling inventory associated with the resource plays, the significant levels of capital required for development and anticipated processing and transportation capacity.
-Proved undeveloped unconventional resource play Montney and Duvernay reserves are scheduled for development within 5 years and probable undeveloped reserves are scheduled for development within 10 years.
+Proved undeveloped unconventional resource play Montney and Duvernay reserves are scheduled for development within five years and probable undeveloped reserves are scheduled for development within ten years.